On this page you’ll find a whole host of resources to support you in diagnosis and management of coeliac disease including:

 Coeliac UK membership starts from just £1.25 a month and provides access to exclusive member resources to help your patients live well gluten free, including:

-- award winning apps to help with food shopping and eating out
+- our Live Well Gluten Free app to help with food shopping and eating out

 - Live Well Gluten Free magazine